ruon24/flight-price-prediction/README.md

 ## 🛠️ Feature Engineering

-Extensive feature engineering was performed to extract maximum predictive power:
+Feature engineering was performed to extract maximum predictive power.

 ### 1. **Route Features**
 * `route`: Concatenation of source and destination cities